-"Within the prison context, a viable claim of First Amendment retaliation entails five basic elements: (1) An assertion that a state actor took some adverse action against an inmate (2) because of (3) that prisoner's protected conduct, and that such action (4) chilled the inmate's exercise of his First Amendment rights, and (5) the action did not reasonably advance a legitimate correctional goal."
-Rhodes v.
+"Within the prison context, a viable claim of First Amendment retaliation entails five basic elements: (1) An assertion that a state actor took some adverse action against an inmate (2) because of (3) that prisoner's protected conduct, and that such action (4) chilled the inmate's exercise of his First Amendment rights, and (5) the action did not reasonably advance a legitimate correctional Rhodes v.
 Robinson, 408 F.3d 559, 567-68 (9th Cir.
 2005).
 The filing of a grievance/complaint whether it be verbal or written, formal or informal is protected conduct.
 Threats to sue and/or pursue criminal charges fall within the purview of the constitutionally protected right to file grievances.
 Entler v.
 Gregoire, 872 F.3d 1031 (9th Cir.
 2017).
+"Prisoners have a First Amendment right to receive information while incarcerated," but this right must be balanced against a prison's need for effective administration and reform.
+Jones v.
+Slade, 23 F.4th 1124, 1134 (9th Cir.
+2022).
+Prison regulations that affect information or mailings available to inmates are reviewed pursuant to the four-factor deferential standard set forth in Turner v.
+Safley, 482 U.S. 78 (1987).
+Id., 23 F.4th at 1134-35 (applying Turner standard to music CDs confiscated as contraband per prison regulations). see also Prison Legal News v.
+Ryan, 39 F.4th 1121 (9th Cir.
+2022) (applying Turner standard to prison rule prohibiting inmates from receiving mail containing sexually explicit material).